Finite Stature in Artin groups: Finite stature

 \section{Finite stature}

-Let $G$ be a group and let $\Omega = \{H_{\lambda}\}_{\lambda\in \Lambda}$ be a collection of subgroups of $G$.
-Then $(G, \Omega)$ has \emph{finite stature} if for each $H \in\Omega$, there are finitely many $H$-conjugacy classes of infinite subgroups of form $H \cap C$, where $C$ is an intersection of (possibly infinitely many) $G$-conjugates of elements of $\Omega$.
-The main result of \cite{HuangWiseStature19} is the following. \begin{thm}[{\cite[Thm 1.3]{HuangWiseStature19}}] Let $G$ be the fundamental group of a graph of groups with finite underlying graph $\Gamma$.
-Suppose that \begin{enumerate} \item each $G_v$ for $v\in V(\Gamma)$ is a hyperbolic, virtually compact special group, \item each $G_e$ for $e\in E(\Gamma)$ is quasiconvex in its vertex groups, \item $(G, \{G_v\}_{v\in V(\Gamma)})$ has finite stature. \end{enumerate} Then $G$ is residually finite. \end{thm}
+\begin{defn}[{\cite[Defn 1.1]{HuangWiseStature19}}] Let $G$ be a group and let $\Omega = \{H_{\lambda}\}_{\lambda\in \Lambda}$ be a collection of subgroups of $G$.
+Then $(G, \Omega)$ has \emph{finite stature} if for each $H \in\Omega$, there are finitely many $H$-conjugacy classes of infinite subgroups of form $H \cap C$, where $C$ is an intersection of (possibly infinitely many) $G$-conjugates of elements of $\Omega$. \end{defn} The main result of \cite{HuangWiseStature19} is the following. \begin{thm}[{\cite[Thm 1.3]{HuangWiseStature19}}] Let $G$ be the fundamental group of a graph of groups with finite underlying graph $\Gamma$.
+Suppose that \begin{enumerate} \item each $G_v$ for $v\in V(\Gamma)$ is a hyperbolic, virtually compact special group, \item each $G_e$ for $e\in E(\Gamma)$ is quasiconvex in its vertex groups, \item $(G, \{G_v\}_{v\in V(\Gamma)})$ has finite stature. \end{enumerate} Then each quasiconvex subgroup of a vertex group of $G$ is separable in $G$.
+In particular, $G$ is residually finite. \end{thm}

-In particular, the first two conditions are automatically satisfied for any finite graph of finite rank free groups.
+In particular, the first two conditions are automatically satisfied for any finite graph of finite rank free groups, and free groups are locally quasi-convex. \begin{cor} Let $G$ be the fundamental group of a graph of finite rank free groups.
+If $(G, \{G_v\}_{v\in V(\Gamma)})$ has finite stature, then every finitely generated subgroup of a vertex group of $G$ is separable.
+In particular, $G$ is residually finite. \end{cor}

 We also note the following characterization of finite stature in terms of edge stabilizers in the action of $G$ on the Bass-Serre tree associated to the splitting.
 All the stabilizers considered in this paper are \emph{pointwise} stabilizers.

-\begin{lem}[{\cite[Lem 3.19]{HuangWiseStature19}}] Let $T$ be the Bass-Serre tree of the splitting of $G$ as a graph of groups with the underlying graph $\Gamma$.
-Then $(G, \{G_v\}_{v\in V(\Gamma)})$ has finite stature if and only if for each $v\in V(\Gamma)$, there are only finitely many conjugacy classes of groups of the form $G_v\cap\bigcap_{e\in E} \Stab(e)$ where $E\subseteq E(T)$.
+\begin{lem}[{\cite[Lem 3.9, Lem 3.19]{HuangWiseStature19}}] Let $T$ be the Bass-Serre tree of the splitting of $G$ as a graph of groups with the underlying graph $\Gamma$.
+Then $(G, \{G_v\}_{v\in V(\Gamma)})$ has finite stature if and only if for each $v\in V(\Gamma)$, there are only finitely many $G_v$-conjugacy classes of groups of the form $G_v\cap\bigcap_{e\in E} \Stab(e)$ where $E\subseteq E(T)$.

 Moreover, if all the vertex groups are hyperbolic and edge groups are quasiconvex, then it suffices to only consider finite subsets $E\subseteq E(T)$. \end{lem}